dgapitts/vagrant-c7-terraform-docker/docs/Demo004-Define-Input-Variables.md

 Continuing the [hashicorp basic training ("Define Input Variables")](https://learn.hashicorp.com/tutorials/terraform/docker-change?in=terraform/docker-get-started)

-## Using variables defined in external file (variables.tf)
+## Using variables defined in external file variables.tf

-To start we
+To start this exercise
 * in `main.tf` replace the hardcoded `name` from the string "tutorial" to the new variable `var.container_name`
 * start a new `variables.tf` which defines `variable "container_name"`